Adamant-im/ETH-transactions-storage/README.md

 # Indexer for Ethereum to get transaction list by ETH address

 Known Ethereum nodes lack functionality to get transaction list for ETH address (account).
-This Indexer allows to explore transactions by Ethereum address and obtain a history of any user|wallet in just a move, like Etherscan does.
+This Indexer allows to explore ETH and ERC20 transactions by Ethereum address and obtain a history of any user|wallet in just a move, like Etherscan does.

 Indexer is written in Python.
 It works as a service in background:

-- connects to Ethereum node (works well with geth or parity, others are not tested)
+- connects to Ethereum node (works well with openethereum, geth or parity, others are not tested)
 - stores all transactions in Postgres database
-- provides data for API to get transactions by address
+- provides data for API to get transactions by address with postgrest

+We've also found this [Indexer fork for mongodb](https://github.com/jin10086/ETH-transactions-storage), but didn't test it.

 ## Stored information

 All indexed transactions includes (database field names shown):

-- `time` is a transaction's `timestamp`
+- `time` is a transaction's timestamp
-- `fr` indicates `from` (sender) Ethereum address
+- `txfrom` sender's Ethereum address
-- `to` indicates `to` (recepient) Ethereum address
+- `txto` recipient's Ethereum address
-- `value` stores `value` of ETH transaction
+- `value` stores amount of ETH transferred
 - `gas` indicates `gasUsed`
 - `gasprice` indicates `gasPrice`
-- `blockid` is a transaction's block number
+- `block` is a transaction's block number
-- `txhash` is a transaction's `hash`
+- `txhash` is a transaction's hash
-- `contract_to` indicates recepient's Ethereum address in case of contract
+- `contract_to` indicates recipient's Ethereum address in case of contract
-- `contract_value` stores `value` of ERC20 transaction in its tokens
+- `contract_value` stores amount of ERC20 transaction in its tokens

+To reduce storage requirements, Indexer stores only token transfer ERC20 transaction, started with `0xa9059cbb` in raw tx input.

 An example: